 Post-secondary institutions are required to develop COVID-19 Safety Plans that outline the policies, guidelines, and procedures they have put in place for their respective institutions to reduce the risk of COVID-19 transmission.
+COVID-19 Safety Plans should be reviewed and updated regularly to align with guidance from BC's Provincial Health Officer.
 This plan follows the six steps outlined by WorkSafeBC in the COVID-19 and returning to safe operation resource.
 Institutions should involve frontline faculty, staff and students, joint health and safety committees, and supervisors in identifying protocols for their workplace.
-A formal plan does not need to be in place to expand in-person operations, but institutions are expected to develop one while protecting the safety of faculty, staff and students.

-WorkSafeBC will not be reviewing or approving the plans of individual institutions.
 In accordance with the order of the Provincial Health Officer, plans must be posted at the worksite.
-During a WorkSafeBC inspection, institutions will be asked about the steps they have taken to protect their faculty, staff and students or to see the plan if it has been developed.
+During a WorkSafeBC inspection, institutions will be asked about the steps they have taken to protect their faculty, staff and students.